Boeing probe focuses on battery, 787 deliveries halted

 At a news conference, the Japan Transport Safety Board (JTSB) said the charred battery and the systems around it would be sent to Tokyo for more checks.
 It said there were similarities with an earlier battery fire on a Japan Airlines Co 787 parked at Boston's Logan International Airport.

 "This information will go to Boeing and the FAA.
 They will assess it" before allowing the 787 to fly again in Japan, said Hideyo Kosugi, a JTSB inspector.
-He said the JTSB aimed to issue a report within a week but the U.S. review might take longer.
+"We hope to produce a report as soon as possible ... within a week.
+The United States analysis may take a bit longer than this."

 LaHood, the U.S. transportation secretary, said Friday he could not predict when the 787 would resume flight.